Outer billiards in the spaces of oriented geodesics of the three dimensional space forms: The smoothness of the outer billiard map

+is nonsingular for all $u\in T^{1}S$ and $0\neq \left\vert t\right\vert <T$.
+To verify this, we will compute the differential with respect to certain canonical bases which we introduce next.

-Before we state the next lemma we give some geometric intuition for it.
-Consider the situation in which $S$ is a strictly convex compact surface in $ M_{\kappa }$, $\mathcal{U}$ is the collection of oriented geodesics not intersecting $S $, and its boundary $\mathcal{M}$ is the collection of geodesics tangent to $S$.
-Given $\ell \in \mathcal{M}$, one may consider three perturbations of $\ell $ which stay in $\mathcal{M}$: one which skates along $S$ in the direction of $\ell $, one which parallel translates $\ell $ along the surface in the direction orthogonal to $\ell $, and one which rotates $\ell $, maintaining the point of tangency.
+Given an oriented geodesic $\ell \in \mathcal{M}$, there are three perturbations of $\ell $ which stay in $\mathcal{M}$: one which skates along $S$ in the direction of $\ell $, one which parallel transports $\ell $ along $S$ in the direction orthogonal to $\ell $, and one which rotates $\ell $, maintaining the point of tangency.
+These three perturbations may be thought of as generating the tangent space $T_{\ell }\mathcal{M}$.
+We formalize this intuitive idea below, via the natural identification of $\mathcal{M}$ with $ T^{1}S$.